stadium-software/clickable/README.md

 https://github.com/stadium-software/clickable/assets/2085324/85257f7a-f0d5-4b68-9706-3ba7fc0190b8

 ## Description
 The script below allows you to make any container control clickable.
 When clicked, it passes the clicked control to a callback script.
-In that callback script you can use a Javascript action to interrogate the container and extract any other contro and content it contains
+In that callback script you can use a Javascript action to interrogate the container and extract any control or content it contains

 ## Version
 1.0 initial release